tu-delft-library/il-master-thesis-guide/book/1a-brainstorming.md

 - Look for a topic that builds on existing research rather than doing something completely new to avoid that your project becomes too big.
 - Look into current events for inspiration

 Once you have an initial topic you are interested in, you can write down what you already know about the topic.
-There are multiple techniques you could use for this.
+There are multiple brainstorming techniques you could use for this.
 You can find some examples in the tab below.
 For more techniques, you can consult <a href="https://writingcenter.unc.edu/tips-and-tools/brainstorming/" target=_blank>this guide</a>  (the Writing Center of The University of North Carolina, n.d.)

 ````{tab-set}

 ```{tab-item} Freewrite

 When you freewrite, you set a timer and just begin writing on your topic without stopping (for example for 15 minutes, or a specific number of pages).
 You can do this by hand or on a laptop, as you prefer.
 After you are done writing, re-read what you wrote and filter out any specific ideas or knowledge that strike you as relevant.
-You can place these in a new overview or list and develop your brainstorm further from this point.
+You can place these in a new overview or list and develop your orientation further from this point.

 ```
 ```{tab-item} Mindmaps